 If you were appointed as a trustee in a trust, you will need to understand what assets are owned by the Trust and what assets are owned outside the Trust.
 In general, a trust is used by individuals to avoid probate and to provide better direction and control of their estate.

 If the Trust was established correctly and if it was properly funded (the trust owns the assets of the deceased person), then you will not need to go to court to get approval to administer the estate.

 The position of executor tends to be temporary, while someone could serve as a Trustee for a few months or a few decades.

-Now that we’ve got that covered, let’s go over the 6 most essential duties of Executors and Trustees!
+Now that we've got that covered, let's go over the six most essential duties of executors and trustees.

 Before you do anything, you need to read the estate documents.
 These documents will determine the distribution and management of the estate.
 These documents may include funeral and burial instructions.
 (Where and how the person wants to be buried, or where they want to be cremated, etc.)